Language: EN

 import path from 'node:path';

-const ruta = '/folder1/subfolder/file.txt';
+const path = '/folder1/subfolder/file.txt';

-const nombreDirectorio = path.dirname(ruta);
+const directoryName = path.dirname(path);

-console.log('Directory name:', nombreDirectorio);
+console.log('Directory name:', directoryName);

-// Directory name: /folder1/subfolder
+//Directory name: /folder1/subfolder

 Getting the File Extension